mcabbott/TensorCast.jl/README.md

 # TensorSlice.jl

-The one macro which slices and dices, squeezes and glues!
+The one macro which slices and dices, squeezes and spices!

 It uses easy notation you already know from [`@tensor`](https://github.com/Jutho/TensorOperations.jl) and [`@einsum`](https://github.com/ahwillia/Einsum.jl) to express all kinds of reshaping and slicing of tensors, no matter how complicated!